zainshafiq/zainshafiq/README.md

 ### 👋 Hi, I’m @zainshafiq

-#### 🌱 I just recently graduated wih a Software Systems Engineering Degree from University of Regina, Saskatchewan CA. Currently working as a Junior Front End Developer at REKA, a Research & Development company from Malaysia that focuses on delivering digital technologies and automation within organizations.
+#### 🌱 I just recently graduated wih a Software Systems Engineering Degree from University of Regina, Saskatchewan CA. Currently working as a Junior Front End Developer at REKA, a R&D company based in Malaysia that focuses on delivering digital technologies and automation within organizations.